SkilledShadow1/Platformer_AI/README.md

 To give you a glimpse of my AI I am currently working on, I created a video below to show you what it can do currently.

-If you want to see some of the scripts I wrote, go to the Assets folder and then click scripts
+If you want to see some of the scripts I wrote, go to the Assets folder and then click on the Scripts folder.